 Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

-A risk factor is anything that increases the chances of getting a disease such as cancer.
+A risk factor is anything that increases a person's chances of getting a disease such as cancer.
 Different cancers have different risk factors.

-In adults, lifestyle-related risk factors, such as smoking, being overweight, not getting enough exercise, eating an unhealthy diet, and drinking alcohol play a major role in many types of cancer.
-But lifestyle factors usually take many years to influence cancer risk, and they are not thought to play much of a role in childhood cancers.
+In older adults, many cancers are linked to lifestyle-related risk factors such as smoking, being overweight, eating an unhealthy diet, not getting enough exercise, and drinking too much alcohol.
+Exposures to things in the environment, such as radon, air pollution, asbestos, or radiation during medical tests or procedures, also play a role in some adult cancers.
+These types of risk factors usually take many years to influence cancer risk, so they are not thought to play much of a role in cancers in children or teens.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Bleyer A. Young adult oncology: The patients and their survival challenges.
 CA Cancer J Clin.
 2007;57:242-255.